dnorcott/dnorcott.github.io/_posts/2016-04-25-dependency-injection.md

 ---
 layout: post
-title:  "Dependency Injection in Swift"
+title:  "Four Types of Dependency Injection in Swift"
 date:   2016-04-25 11:00:00 -0500
 tags: 	swift, testing
 ---

-I've recently been working with a large legacy codebase that doesn't have great test coverage (I guess that's redundant since Michael Feathers defines legacy code as [code without tests](https://en.wikipedia.org/wiki/Legacy_code)).
+I've been working with a large legacy codebase that doesn't have great test coverage (which I guess is redundant since Michael Feathers defines legacy code as [code without tests](https://en.wikipedia.org/wiki/Legacy_code)).
 As I fix bugs or add features, I also try to add unit tests along the way.
 But this can get pretty tricky pretty fast and one of the main roadblocks is a class's dependency graph.

 <!--more-->